NeilJustice/ZenUnitAndMetalMock/README.md

    // ZenUnit uses declarative-style instead of procedural-style assertion names
    // such as ARE_EQUAL and IS_TRUE instead of ASSERT_EQUAL and ASSERT_TRUE
    // to give ZenUnit a reading experience similar to
-   // reading an executable specification document.
+   // reading a executable specification document.
 }

 }; RUN(IsInclusiveBetweenTests)